 Developing a Safe Handling policy

 The successful implementation of a safe handling policy requires a varied approach that is unique to each organization.
-However, there are some key principles that should be incorporated into any approach to ensure its effectiveness, including: accessible and adequate handling equipment and a maintenance system for equipment.
-As such, this is the step of the toolkit that encourages you to review your equipment to ensure that it is meeting the necessary requirements.
+However, there are some key principles that should be incorporated into any approach to ensure its effectiveness, including accessible and adequate handling equipment and a maintenance system for equipment.
+As such, this toolkit step encourages you to review your equipment to ensure that it meets the necessary requirements.